JMSteinlechner/IGP/README.md

 BBB-tool fork so we can change to the appropiate 23-SNAPSHOT.

 # Build

 ```
 git clone --recurse-submodules https://github.com/JMSteinlechner/IGP
 ```

-then follow rest of docker-sakai-builder guide
+then follow rest of docker-sakai-builder guide or use the code below

 ```
 cd IGP/docker-sakai-builder